 The diversity and classification of life will be studied, including animals, plants, protists, fungi, and prokaryotes.
 Special emphasis will be given to anatomy, physiology, ecology, and evolution of plants and animals.
 Laboratory activities will reinforce study of the diversity and classification of life, including animals, plants, protists, fungi, and prokaryotes.

-TSI Complete Reading Required for Enrollment Course Fee \$40 Lab Fee \$80
+TSI Complete Reading Required for Enrollment Course Fee \$40 Lab Fee \$80 chemistry of life, cells, structure, function, and reproduction.

 BIOL 1408 Biology for Non-Science Majors I